The isomorphism problem for plain groups is in $\Sigma_3^{\mathsf{P}}$: Abstract

 \section{Abstract}

 Testing isomorphism of infinite groups is a classical topic, but from the complexity theory viewpoint, few results are known.
-S{\'e}nizergues and Wei\ss\ (ICALP2018) proved that the isomorphism problem for virtually free groups is decidable in $\mathsf{PSPACE}$ when the input is given in terms of so-called {virtually free presentations}.
+S{\'e}nizergues and the fifth author (ICALP2018) proved that the isomorphism problem for virtually free groups is decidable in $\mathsf{PSPACE}$ when the input is given in terms of so-called {virtually free presentations}.
 Here we consider the isomorphism problem for the class of \emph{plain groups}, that is, groups that are isomorphic to a free product of finitely many finite groups and finitely many copies of the infinite cyclic group.
 Every plain group is naturally and efficiently presented via an \icfclrrs.
 We prove that the isomorphism problem for plain groups given in this form lies in the polynomial time hierarchy, more precisely, in $\Sigma_3^\PP$.
-This result is achieved by combining new geometric and algebraic characterisations of groups presented by \icfclrrs s developed in recent work of Elder and Piggott (2021) with classical finite group isomorphism results of Babai and Szemer\'edi (1984).
+This result is achieved by combining new geometric and algebraic characterisations of groups presented by \icfclrrs s developed in recent work of the second and third authors (2021) with classical finite group isomorphism results of Babai and Szemer\'edi (1984).